-The Dawes Arboretum is dedicated to increasing the love and knowledge of trees, history and the natural world.
+The Dawes Arboretum is dedicated to enriching lives through the conservation of trees and nature.
 Founded in 1929 by Beman and Bertie Dawes, The Arboretum was inspired by the couple’s love of trees and nature.
 Today we remain dedicated to our mission through providing exceptional educational programs and events as well as maintaining incredible horticulture collections on nearly 2,000 acres of beautiful grounds.

 Our Founders’ Purpose